feeltheajf/trufflehog3/README.md

 ## Usage

-Full API documentation is available at [feeltheajf.github.io/trufflehog3](https://feeltheajf.github.io/trufflehog3/).
+Full API documentation is available at <a href="https://feeltheajf.github.io/trufflehog3/" target="_blank">feeltheajf.github.io/trufflehog3</a>.

 You can always check available options by running